Rohan317685/3D-Physics-Sandbox/README.md

 the trampoline simulator it has a green disc where the shape collides and bounces of and its calculated assuming no wind etc so it is not pausible in real life because there will always be external factors affecting but it is supposed to simulate what happoens in a closed of controlled environment.

-This is also my first type using css, javascript and html i had to go through a ton of youtube tutorials but worth it definitely and I learned a lot about pwm how difficult coding is and that a lot of websites use javascript and that new software helps users withy no coding experience design a website its amazing what tech can do!
+This is also my first time using css, javascript and html i had to go through a ton of youtube tutorials but worth it definitely and I learned a lot about pwm how difficult coding is and that a lot of websites use javascript and that new software helps users withy no coding experience design a website its amazing what tech can do!

+I coded this on VS code and used three.js and other add ons for the 3d phyics and the shapes.